Evolution of Robo-advisors

 Here comes the next generation, where a majority of the current Robo-advisors are at.

-Algorithms help determine the best investment decisions for each client – a fully personalized experience based on their financial goals.
-Not only that but there is little need to manage portfolios as the algorithms will ensure that clients’ goals are on the right track through automated rebalancing.
+Algorithms help determine each client’s best investment decisions – a fully personalized experience based on their financial goals.
+Not only that, but there is little need to manage portfolios as the algorithms will ensure that clients’ goals are on the right track through automated rebalancing.

 Some firms still offer consultation with their human advisors as an additional service to the Robos.
-No matter the circumstances, professionals are readily available whether it is for consultation or providing the final oversight on the investment progress.
+No matter the circumstances, professionals are readily available, whether for consultation or providing the final oversight of the investment progress.

 Robo-advisor 3.0 is a fully automated service that covers low to high-value capabilities.

-Robo-advisor 4.0, the new and improved high tech advisor to deliver a more engaging and personalized experience for investors and advisors.
+Robo-advisor 4.0, the new and improved high tech advisor, delivers a more engaging and personalized experience for investors and advisors.

-Proceeding onto the next step of the investment process, it is fully automated – from investment strategies to the monitoring of portfolios.
+Proceeding onto the next step of the investment process, it is fully automated – from investment strategies to portfolios’ monitoring.
 Portfolios are built based on algorithms and risk bands to construct investment classes tailored to your needs.
-This also means that it is able to shift different asset classes based on market conditions and major life changes as per your objectives and goals.
+This also means that it can shift different asset classes based on market conditions and significant life changes as per your objectives and goals.

 Where is it Heading?

-The Robo-advisory industry started just 12 years ago yet it has evolved fast.
-But it’s not stopping here.
-Robo-advisors will continue to push the boundaries of digital wealth.
+The Robo-advisory industry started just 12 years ago, yet it has evolved rapidly, and it’s not stopping for anyone here.
+As the astronomical usage of technologies continues to surge, Robo-advisors too will continue to push the ceiling of digital wealth higher.

-Currently, the Robo-advisory industry is still in the innovation stage with many more improvements to be made.
-Additionally, the market share of automated advisory is still a small slice of the pie as compared to the traditional advice model that is performed by human advisors.
-There are still a handful of potential services that Robo-advisors can automate in the future.
+Currently, the Robo-advisory industry is still in the innovation stage, with much room for improvements.
+Additionally, the automated advisory market share is still a small slice of the pie compared to the traditional advice model performed by human advisors – this represents a massive opportunity for wealth tech galore.

-92.4% of clients are not fully satisfied with the state of digital wealth management with some reasons being:
+A word of caution though, 92.4% of clients survey said they are not satisfied with the current state of digital wealth management, citing examples such as:

-To integrate Robo-advisors into the current service offerings will help expand the client size and delivery efficiency.
-But it comes with its limitations as well.
-Thus, incorporating Robo-advisor does not mean completely eliminating the need for financial advisors.
-It should be used on a complimentary basis and not a replacement.
+To integrate Robo-advisors into one’s service offerings will indeed help expand the clientele base and delivery efficiency.
+But leveraging technology does not mean eliminating the need for humans; it should be used on a complimentary basis next to the human touch’s warmth.

-The foundation for Robo-advisor is set and it is only going up from here.
+The foundations for Robo-advisors have been set in place, and the trajectory is only going up from here.
 It is an opportunity for RIAs, wealth managers, and brokers to compete with the industry’s incumbent with the same advantage.